codexns/golangconfig/docs/package_developer.md

 >
 > 1. If a project is open, the project settings
 > 2. The global golang.sublime-settings file
-> 3. The user's environmental variables, as defined by their login shell
+> 3. The user's environment variables, as defined by their login shell
 >
 > If the setting is a known name, e.g. GOPATH or GOROOT, the value will be
 > checked to ensure the path exists.